apache/incubator-gluten/docs/velox-backend-limitations.md

 ### Parquet read conf (incompatible behavior)
 Gluten supports `spark.files.ignoreCorruptFiles` and `spark.files.ignoreMissingFiles` with default false, if true, the behavior is same as config false.
-Gluten ignore `spark.sql.parquet.datetimeRebaseModeInRead`, it only returns what write in parquet file.
+Gluten ignores `spark.sql.parquet.datetimeRebaseModeInRead`, it only returns what write in parquet file.
 It does not consider the difference between legacy hybrid (Julian Gregorian) calendar and Proleptic Gregorian calendar.
-The result maybe different with vanilla spark.
+The result may be different with vanilla spark.

 ### Parquet write conf (incompatible behavior)